powsybl/powsybl-dynawo/docs/margin_calculation/configuration.md

 The default value of this property is `200`.

 **loadIncrease.startTime**
-`loadIncrease.startTime` defines when the load variation start, in seconds.
+`loadIncrease.startTime` defines when the load variation starts, in seconds.
 This property value should be between start time and margin calculation start time.
 The default value of this property is `10`.

 **loadIncrease.stopTime**
-`loadIncrease.stopTime` defines when the load variation stop, in seconds.
+`loadIncrease.stopTime` defines when the load variation stops, in seconds.
 This property value should be between load increase start time and margin calculation start time.
 The default value of this property is `50`.

 **margin-calculation-start-time**
-`margin-calculation-start-time` defines when the margin calculation start, in seconds.
+`margin-calculation-start-time` defines when the margin calculation starts, in seconds.
 This property value should be between start and stop time.
 The default value of this property is `100`.